Nexmo/station/app/views/contribute/structure/guides/overviews.md

 ## Concepts

 It's important to make sure that the user has a grasp of subjects that are common throughout the product you are documenting.
 Concepts introduces these in brief and links off to further reading where appropriate.
+Concepts will usually be described in more detail in the Guides.

 ## Getting started